21 FAQs people ask about distance selling and marketing

 - What kinds of selling count as distance selling?

-- Are any types of business excluded from the Consumer Contracts (formerly Distance Selling) regulations?
+- Are any types of sales excluded from the Consumer Contracts Regulations?

 - Does it count as distance selling if we have had face-to-face contact with the customer for a previous purchase?

 - What rules are there on what we can say in our mail shots or on our website?

 - What information do we have to give customers before they make a purchase?